zhiyuan-yang/GP_GGIW_PHD_Filter/README.md

 # GP_GGIW_PHD_Filter
-This is the Matlab Code for Gaussian Process GGIW-PHD filter
+This is the Matlab code implementation for Gaussian Process GGIW-PHD filter.